 At the end of the day, you need both redundancy and failover systems to keep your business running smoothly.

 Wired vs. Wireless Failover System

 Choosing the right connection for your failover is important – after all, if both your primary and your backup can go down at the same time, you’re not really coming out on top.

 Having a less expensive cable or DSL connection in addition to a dedicated fibre connection can be a great way to stay online in case of an emergency, but it’s not always just network outages impacting your connection.
 Interruptions can be entirely physical – natural disasters, vandalism, construction accidents, and even beavers can completely sever your cables!

 Adding diversity to your failover connections can help you prevent sudden downtime.
 Including a wireless circuit like LTE or 5G, in your failover solution can ensure you’re protected in even the most extreme circumstances.

 Which Wireless System is best for your business?

 “Wireless” is a broad term – fortunately, it means you have a lot of options.
 Typically, wireless connections are not as fast or reliable as a wired connection but they make great backup circuits due to their availability and ever-increasing reliability and capacity.

-- LTE internet uses cellular network coverage to get businesses online in remote areas that lack wired infrastructure.
+- 5G/LTE internet uses cellular network coverage to get businesses online in remote areas that lack wired infrastructure.
 In more urban areas, it makes a great option for failover connectivity.
-With speeds up to 300mbps, LTE makes for a high-performance failover internet connection, and as 5G rolls out across the world, it’s only getting better.
+With speeds up to 300mbps, 5G/LTE makes for a high-performance failover internet connection, and as network upgrades roll out across the world, it’s only getting better.